 Most importantly, many male doctors readily admit to doing episiotomies “for the husband” on the idea that stitching up the vagina tightly will make future sex relations more stimulating for him.
 Other countries’ practices of infibulation and subsequent “freshening” and tightening of this area following childbirth, ring far too familiar a bell for today’s mother who has experienced a typical delivery in an American hospital.
 Women have been led to believe that they will no longer be sexually desirable after childbirth unless this operation is done.
 However, the first attempts at intercourse following a still-healing episiotomy, even if it offers a degree of “tightness” for her husband or partner, usually involve considerable pain and tension for her and consequently will bring about less pleasure for either partner.32

-The discomfort that a man feels when recovering from circumcision appears to be similar to the pain and soreness that a woman experiences following an episiotomy.
+The discomfort that a man feels when recovering from adult circumcision appears to be similar to the pain and soreness that a woman experiences following an episiotomy.
 Interestingly, many male doctors advocate infant circumcision on the grounds that it is “so painful for a grown man to be circumcised,” yet regularly give women episiotomies with little or no concern for their discomfort.
 One medical doctor who has been a popular proponent of natural childbirth advises expectant parents that “Newborn babies pay little attention” to being circumcised, and tells husbands “…do not let your wife build up a mighty issue over these simple little cuts” (episiotomies),34 but that “…swelling and pain is terrific. . .”33 when grown men have circumcisions.
 Apparently the thinking of our male-dominated medical profession has been that only grown men have feelings and that women and infants do not have feelings worthy of consideration!

 Like many other medical interventions in birth, episiotomy is justified in a small percentage of cases, perhaps 5-10% of all vaginal births.
 A breech birth or a sudden drop in fetal heart tones indicates the need to deliver the baby as quickly as possible and an episiotomy will speed up this process.
 A large baby and a tight, unrelaxed perineum or a frantic, uncooperative mother may also indicate need for episiotomy.
 Most midwives want to be trained and equipped to do episiotomies if necessary, but wish to reserve its use to cases of true need rather than making it a routine procedure.

-As a woman, and mother of two young daughters, I find the descriptions of female genital mutilation horrifying and can only approach them with gratitude that for many peoples these practices have fallen into antiquity.
+As a woman, and mother of two young daughters, I find the descriptions of female genital mutilation horrifying and can only approach them with gratitude that for many people these practices have fallen into antiquity.
 However, with my primary concern being circumcision of infant males in this country, I am also acutely aware of the discrepancy over the fact that tremendous protest and public outrage has been expressed over the practice of female genital mutilation in other countries, while we have yet to develop similar awareness and outrage over the male genital mutilation that is rampant in our own country!

 I have no interest in having myself or my daughters circumcised.
 I believe that they and I are capable of keeping ourselves clean and can function normally in our natural states.
 I never realized that female hygiene was so “complicated.”
 Women are rarely given specific instructions for cleaning themselves or for caring for the genitals of their infant daughters.
 In actuality, female hygiene is more complicated than male hygiene since women and girls frequently do not wipe themselves correctly and can contaminate their vaginas with feces.